fastapi/fastapi/docs/deployment.md

 #### Bigger Applications

-If you followed the section about creating <a href="https://fastapi.tiangolo.com/tutorial/bigger-applications/" target="_blank">Bigger Applications with Multiple Files
-</a>, your `Dockerfile` might instead look like:
+If you followed the section about creating [Bigger Applications with Multiple Files](tutorial/bigger-applications.md){.internal-link target=_blank}, your `Dockerfile` might instead look like:

 ```Dockerfile
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.7